Margate Before Regeneration

 • Continuing

 Not spectacle.
-Not a crisis.
+Not trouble.
 But continuity.
-These are the small ways communities endure long before attention or investment arrives.
+These are the small ways communities endure long before attention or investment comes along.

 These 2011 images capture Margate before its transformation, when the future was uncertain, and everyday life continued largely unnoticed.